mdavarynejad/y1d/CLIENT_README.md

-# Trading Strategy Framework for Move Tickers Students
+# Trading Strategy Framework for Move Tickers

 ## Overview

-This repository provides a standardized framework for Move Tickers students to test and evaluate trading strategies.
+This repository provides a standardized framework for Move Tickers to test and evaluate trading strategies.
 It implements a modular backtesting environment using the `backtesting.py` package, allowing students to focus on strategy development rather than testing infrastructure.

 ## Purpose